Discord Integration

 Confirm Installation

 After authorization, Discord redirects you back to ProductBridge.
-The integration status updates to Connected, and the page now displays your server name, server ID, and the registered application ID. and configure the settings to subscribe the events that happens in the ProductBridge will be notified in the configured discord channel for the respective events and you can subscribe the events to multiple channels.
+The integration status updates to Connected, and the page now displays your server name, server ID, and the registered application ID.
+From this page you can also configure notification channels — subscribe each channel to the ProductBridge events you care about, and subscribe the same event to multiple channels if needed.

 Behind the scenes, ProductBridge: